deviationist/auto-respondr/README.md

 1. Ensure that you have [installed the browser binaries](https://playwright.dev/docs/browsers#managing-browser-binaries).
 2. Run `npm install`
 3. Copy file `.env.example` to `.env` and fill in values (for MongoDB-setup only)
-4. Copy file `config-example.json` to `config.json` and fill in values
+4. Copy file `config-example.json` to `config.json` and fill in values.

 The users can either be configured in the JSON-file or in the Users-table in the MongoDB container.